-The scan rate is a crucial figure of merit for covering a broad frequency range~\cite{Zheng:2016qjv, Malnou:2018dxn, HAYSTAC:2020kwv, Lehnert:2021gbj}, influenced by the trade-off between the bandwidth of each scan and its signal response for resonant detection.
-In a single-mode resonator, the response to the signal becomes indistinguishable from intrinsic fluctuations, making the effective bandwidth of each scan the range where intrinsic noise dominates over the readout noise~\cite{Chaudhuri:2018rqn, Chaudhuri:2019ntz}.
-Hence, optimizing the readout coupling allows for achieving a saturated standard quantum limit~\cite{Krauss:1985ub, Zheng:2016qjv, Malnou:2018dxn, Chaudhuri:2018rqn, Chaudhuri:2019ntz, Berlin:2019ahk, Lasenby:2019prg, Lasenby:2019hfz, Lehnert:2021gbj}.
+The scan rate, a critical figure of merit for covering broad frequency ranges~\cite{Zheng:2016qjv,Malnou:2018dxn,HAYSTAC:2020kwv,Lehnert:2021gbj}, is influenced by the trade-off between the bandwidth of each scan and its signal response during resonant detection.
+In single-mode resonators, responses to the signal and to the noise due to intrinsic fluctuations are identical, resulting in the effective bandwidth of each scan as the range where this intrinsic noise predominates over readout noise with a relatively flat power spectrum~\cite{Chaudhuri:2018rqn,Chaudhuri:2019ntz}.
+Consequently, by adjusting the readout coupling, it is possible to optimize sensitivity and approach the standard quantum limit~\cite{Krauss:1985ub,Zheng:2016qjv,Malnou:2018dxn,Chaudhuri:2018rqn,Chaudhuri:2019ntz,Berlin:2019ahk,Lasenby:2019prg,Lasenby:2019hfz,Lehnert:2021gbj}.

-Exceeding the standard quantum limit of single-mode resonators involves further broadening the effective bandwidth.
-One practical approach to achieve this is by reducing readout noise through squeezing~\cite{Zheng:2016qjv, Malnou:2018dxn, HAYSTAC:2020kwv, Lehnert:2021gbj}.
-Recently, several studies have demonstrated that a multi-mode resonant system with auxiliary non-degenerate parametric interactions can significantly increase the response to signals in the off-resonant frequency region, leading to a considerably broader effective bandwidth~\cite{WLC, Chen:2021bgy, Wurtz:2021cnm}.
+Exceeding the standard quantum limit in single-mode resonators involves broadening the effective bandwidth of each scan.
+A practical approach to achieve this is by reducing readout noise through squeezing techniques~\cite{Zheng:2016qjv, Malnou:2018dxn, HAYSTAC:2020kwv, Lehnert:2021gbj}.
+Recent studies have shown that a multi-mode resonant system with auxiliary non-degenerate parametric interactions can significantly increase the signal response at off-resonant frequencies, thereby considerably expanding the effective bandwidth~\cite{WLC, Chen:2021bgy, Wurtz:2021cnm}.

-In this study, we establish the quantum limit of the scan rate for multi-mode resonant systems.
-This newly derived limit allows experiments to achieve a bandwidth as large as the resonant frequency for each scan.
-More notably, by applying the multi-mode generalization to heterodyne upconversion detections, where the bosonic fields induce transitions between two quasi-degenerate modes~\cite{Berlin:2019ahk, Lasenby:2019prg, Berlin:2020vrk, Tobar:2022pie}, it becomes feasible to realize a simultaneous resonant and broadband detector.
-This means achieving a significant response to signals while obtaining an effective bandwidth that spans several orders in the frequency domain.
+In this study, we demonstrate the ultimate sensitivity limit achievable by a multi-mode resonator, which allows for a substantially increased quantum limit for the scan rate.
+This newly derived limit enables experiments to achieve a bandwidth as extensive as the resonant frequency for each scan.
+Notably, by applying multi-mode generalization to heterodyne upconversion detections—where bosonic fields and HFGWs induce transitions between two quasi-degenerate modes~\cite{Berlin:2019ahk, Lasenby:2019prg, Berlin:2020vrk, Tobar:2022pie}—it becomes feasible to realize a simultaneous resonant and broadband detector.
+This configuration achieves a significant signal response while obtaining an effective bandwidth that spans several orders in the frequency domain.

-{\bf Quantum limit for single-mode resonators\;---} The interaction Hamiltonian describing the coupling between a cavity or a circuit mode ($\hat{a}$) and the background bosonic field ($\Psi$) in the interaction picture is given by: